 We are looking for motivated and bright undergraduate psychology students who are interested in gaining valuable research experience, and learning about personality and personality disorders.
 Students will be regularly interacting with the lab manager, lab director, graduate students, and fellow research assistants.
 Together, we will work on a series of projects investigating personality disorders and social processes in psychopathology more broadly.

-Our main study, the AAPECS study, examines individual differences in daily & momentary stress processes in individuals with personality disorders.
-As we continue with the study, students will be a vital part in suggesting improvements to study protocol.
-Students will be able to pilot study measures in order to identify possible improvements to the research protocol.
+Duties of Students: Our main study, CHEEARS, examines the predicting factors of drinking behaviors in young adults, and how that varies within and between individuals.
+Currently, students are heavily involved in the recruitment process and will have the opportunity to interact with potential participants.
+As we continue with the study, students will also be a vital part in suggesting improvements to study protocol.
 Furthermore, students will be provided with guided reading lists, and will be required to attend weekly discussions in lab meetings focused on pertinent readings and professional development.
-Assistance with literature searches/ compilations, and data entry will also be part of the duties, among other designated tasks.
-Students are given the opportunity to screen patients for eligibility, consent participants into the study, and train participants on how to follow study procedure.
+Assistance with literature searches/compilations, and data entry will also be part of the duties, among other designated tasks.

 Research Assistants will also be given the opportunity to assist in the development of new studies, and will gain a variety of skills, from learning how research protocol is implemented and designed, to leading cohort sessions for our participants, and gaining the ability to accurately document and handle sensitive data.
 In a previous study, students have coded videotaped interactions between individuals diagnosed with personality disorders, particularly borderline personality disorder, and their significant others as they discuss difficult issues.